complytime/baseline-demo/README.md

 `src` - Contains `gemara` authored content used for transformation
 `policy.yaml` - The `conforma` policy configuration file used to perform evaluations
 `policy-templates` - Contains Rego policies published for use with `conforma`

+# Contributing

+This project accepts external contributions.
+For guidance on the project and how to contribute see [`CONTRIBUTING.md`](./CONTRIBUTING.md).